PhantomGamers/SFP/README.md

 - Sometimes when Steam is first started and starts with the store page opened, the store page will not be skinned until it navigates to a new page.
-- Close to tray setting is not respected.
 - Start minimized might have issues on Linux systems

 ## Dependencies